Written examination

 The Kaizen on-line platform ITAs are utilised to cross check modular completion and eligibility.
 From 2022 the exam application form will no longer require a department head sign-off.
 Where a module does not have an ITA, it will not be considered as an eligible module.

 The JFICMI has an agreement with the Examinations office of the College of Anaesthetists of Ireland to conduct the exam on its behalf.
-This is done under the overall direction of the Faculty’s Examinations and Training Committee and its current chairman, Dr Donal Ryan.
-The examination is ran under the asupices of the CAI and their general exam regulations pertain to the FJFICMI.
+This is done under the overall direction of the Faculty’s Examinations Committee and its current chairman, Dr Donal Ryan.
+The examination is ran under the auspices of the CAI and their general exam regulations pertain to the FJFICMI.
 The examiners are drawn from the training ICUs in Ireland and there is usually an Extern examiner.
 All are regulated by the stipulations relating to examiners in the link below, Organisation of JFICMI Examination.

 Fellowship of the Joint Faculty of Intensive Care Medicine of Ireland